Matthias Küntzel: Work

 In 2005, he discovered antisemitic tracts at the Iranian stands at the Frankfurt Book Fair, an incident he wrote about in the Wall Street Journal.

-In 2006 he joined the Board of Directors of Scholars for Peace in the Middle East, serving until 2011.
-He was a panelist at the 2006 Paris conference "Les démocraties face au défi islamiste" ("The democracies in the face of the Islamist challenge"), organized by the Center for Security Policy and the Institut pour la Défense de la Démocratie.

 In 2007, Telos Press (New York, NY) published his book Jihad and Jew-Hatred.
 Islamism, Nazism and the Roots of 9/11.
 In 2008, he presented "Jihad and Jew-Hatred in the USA" at numerous universities (Stanford University, Columbia University, UCLA, UC-Santa Cruz, UC-Irvine, SUNY-Buffalo, University of Maine, and the Cooper Union).